MbinOrg/mbin/README.md

 5. Clear cache: `APP_ENV=dev APP_DEBUG=1 php bin/console cache:clear -n`
 6. Start Mbin: `symfony server:start`
 7. Go to: [http://127.0.0.1:8000](http://127.0.0.1:8000/)

+This will give you a minimal working frontend with PostgreSQL setup.
+Keep in mind: this will _not_ start federating, for that you need to also setup/configure: Redis, RabbitMQ and Mercure to test the full setup.

 ### Linting